 I like to be overprepared rather than under for race day.

-Stock up on Imodium Melts (you never know, take my word for it) and paracetamol (avoid aspirin, ibuprofen and Nurofen when running).
+Stock up on Imodium Melts ($10) and paracetamol (avoid aspirin, ibuprofen, and Nurofen when running).

 On race day, pack your bag and include a banana and protein shake or any kind of food you think you'll be able to stomach at the end.
 Also, take a black sack or old hoodie with you.
 Once you put your valuables on the van that meets you at the end, you'll need something to keep you warm while you're waiting to head to the start line.
 A black sack works well, but any discarded clothing is bagged up, cleaned and sent to charity.